dibbelab/gficf/README.md

 building phase in situations where the Euclidean metric would take only a few seconds.

-After computation of Jaccard distances among cells, the Louvain community detection is instead performed using `igraph` or native `Seurat`implementation.
+After computation of Jaccard distances among cells (custom [RcppParallel](https://cran.r-project.org/package=RcppParallel) implementation), the Louvain community detection is instead performed using `igraph` or native `Seurat`implementation.
 All supported communities detection algorithm (set by the `community.algo` parameter) are:

 * Louvain classic (default)